-Institutional Class Shares Investor Class Shares Total Price to Public (1) (2) At Current Net Asset Value At Current Net Asset Value \$200,000,000 Proceeds to Fund (3) Amount Invested at Current Net Asset Value Amount Invested at Current Net Asset Value \$200,000,000
+Institutional Class Shares Total Price to Public (2) At Current Net Asset Value Unlimited Proceeds to Fund(3) Amount Invested at Current Net Asset Value Unlimited

-- (1) Sales are offered on a best efforts basis and are offered at a price equal to the Fund's net asset value ("NAV") per share of the relevant Share class as of the date that the request to purchase the Shares is received and accepted by or on behalf of the Fund.
-The initial NAV will be \$25.00. - (2) Foreside Fund Services, LLC (the "Distributor") acts as the principal underwriter of the Fund's Shares on a best-efforts basis.
+- Shares are offered on a continuous, best-efforts basis and are offered at a price equal to the Fund's NAV per Share as of the date that the request to purchase the Shares is received and accepted by or on behalf of the Fund. - UMB Distribution Services, LLC (the "Distributor") acts as the principal underwriter of the Fund's Shares on a best-efforts basis.
+The Distributor is not obligated to sell any specific number of Shares, nor have arrangements been made to place Shareholders' funds in escrow, trust or similar arrangement.
 The Shares are being offered through the Distributor and may also be offered through other brokers or dealers that have entered into selling agreements with the Distributor.
 The Investment Manager and/or its affiliates may make payments to selected affiliated or unaffiliated third parties (including the parties who have entered into selling agreements with the Distributor) from time to time in connection with the distribution of Shares and/or the servicing of Shareholders and/or the Fund.
 These payments will be made out of the Investment Manager's and/or affiliates' own assets and will not represent an additional charge to the Fund.
 The amount of such payments may be significant in amount and the prospect of receiving any such payments may provide such third parties or their employees with an incentive to favor sales of Shares of the Fund over other investment options.
 See "DISTRIBUTOR."
-The minimum initial investment in Institutional Class Shares by any investor is \$1 million and the minimum with respect to Institutional Class Shares.
-See "Fund Summary The Offering." - (3) The Fund's initial offering expenses are described under "FUND FEES AND EXPENSES" below.
+The minimum initial investment in Institutional Class Shares by any investor is \$1 million.
+However, the Fund, in its sole discretion, may accept investments below the minimum with respect to Institutional Class Shares.
+See "FUND SUMMARY The Offering." - The Fund's expenses are described under "FUND FEES AND EXPENSES" below.